-- Governors ensure that at least one member of an appointments panel has undertaken safe recruitment training, which has, as a minimum, covered the guidance contained within KCSIE. - The Governors have ensured that appropriate procedures are in place to handle allegations of abuse against teachers and other staff (including the Headmaster/Governors/Supply staff/volunteers and contractors). - including discharging the School's legal responsibility by making referrals to the Disclosure and Barring Service (DBS) in any cases where this is required (see KCSIE part 4 and Appendix A for further guidance). - The Governors ensure that there are procedures in place to handle allegations made against another child.
-(Appendix A). - Children's wishes or feelings are taken into consideration by the DSLs when determining action to be taken in determining the most appropriate services to use to help protect them.
-Clear guidance is given to staff to ensure that they do not promise confidentiality and act in the best interests of the child. - A small number of overseas Sixth Form students study at the School and the parents of these students use a guardianship agency to help select and contract suitable host families.
+- at least one member of an appointments panel has undertaken safe recruitment training, which has, as a minimum, covered the guidance contained within KCSIE. - that appropriate procedures are in place to handle allegations of abuse against teachers and other staff (including the Headmaster/Governors/Supply staff/volunteers and contractors, including discharging the School's legal responsibility by making referrals to the Disclosure and Barring Service (DBS) in any cases where this is required (see KCSIE part 4 for further guidance).
+All staff must complete an annual declaration to this effect. - the Chair of Governors is committed to reporting any child protection allegation made against the Headmaster or a member of the Governing Board. - there are procedures in place to handle allegations made against another child. - Safeguarding during visits and trips: A small number of overseas Sixth Form students study at the School and the parents of these students use a guardianship agency to help select and contract suitable host families.
 The DSL has oversight of the arrangements for safeguarding which are deployed by the guardianship agency.
 In addition, the School provides dedicated additional pastoral support to the students to help ensure that these arrangements are effective. - Careful consideration is given to the potential risks to any King Edward's pupils involved in being hosted during visits either within the UK or overseas, for example during overseas modern foreign language exchange visits, sports tours and trips.
 Reassurances are sought from the host school about the suitability of hosting arrangements and, where possible, safeguarding checks are conducted on adults living at the host family's address. - The Governing Board also recognise their responsibility to pupils from other schools who might reside with a host family whilst visiting King Edward's School.
 The School liaises with the visiting party leader to discuss hosting arrangements and any potential safeguarding issues or specific requirements.
-Where appropriate, the School is committed to conducting safeguarding checks on adults who are living at the host family's address during the hosting period. - The Governing Board is committed to appointing a designated teacher to promote the educational achievement of any 'looked after children' at the School. - The Governing Board is aware of the need to identify and report any children who go missing from the school, particularly on repeat occasions, to the local authority Children Missing Education service.
-The School follows the B&NES guidelines, which are published in Appendix A: .2 Children Missing Education.
+Where appropriate, the School is committed to conducting safeguarding checks on adults who are living at the host family's address during the hosting period.